OrionReed/orionreed.com/src/posts/qrtp.md

 ### A codec tangent

-While creating the first version of QR Transer Protocol (QRTP) I was repeatedly running into pain points around serializing and de-serializing structured data into QR codes.
+While creating the first version of the QR Transfer Protocol (QRTP) I was repeatedly running into pain points around serializing and deserializing structured data into QR codes.
 The QRTP code looks like this:

 <md-codec width='20rem'>
 'QRTP': a